-Compression molding is our most commonly utilized method of manufacturing.
-This is often due to the complexity of the parts and the simplification of the tooling to achieve a wide array of applications scaling from as few as 10-15 pieces to 200-500+ pieces.
-Close tolerances can be achieved with little to no post machining operations.
-In this operation the tooling starts out open and once dosed with the proper amount of material is closed.
-Under heat and pressure, the parts cure and the finished parts are removed.
+Compression molding is our most commonly utilized method of thermoplastics manufacturing.
+This is often due to the complexity of the parts and the simplification of the tooling to achieve a wide array of applications scaling from as few as 10-15 pieces to 200-500+ cycles per order.
+Close tolerances can be achieved with little to no post-machining operations.

 Spin casting uses a closed mold where the material is dosed into a reservoir in the center of the mold.
-As the mold starts to spin, centrifugal force pushes the material into the cavity.
-This is ideal for extremely thin cross sections that require a complete bubble free part.
-This is also good for items that have a very complex geometry that would be difficult to by normal casting methods.
+As the mold spins, centrifugal force pushes the material into the cavity.
+This is ideal for extremely thin cross-sections that require a completely bubble-free part.
+This is also good for items that have very complex geometry or complex plastic designs that would be difficult to do by normal casting methods.

-Injection molding is one of the most if not the most common form of molding.
-However, OMNI is slightly more unique in that we strategically look for applications that are smaller in quantity but the ideal material for the application is either machined or… Injection molded.
+Plastic injection molding is one of the most, if not the most, common form of plastic molding.
+However, OMNI’s injection molding process is slightly more unique in that we strategically look for applications that are smaller in quantity but the ideal material for the application is either machined with a CNC machine or… injection molded.

 Transfer molding is when you start with material that is dosed and fed through a casting sprue into a closed mold.
 The material is often fed using air pressure or a mechanical ram.
-This operation utilizes many of the more common materials found in our shop, but allow for us to have some additional control to fill difficult parts.
+This operation utilizes many of the more common materials found in our facility but allows us to have some additional control to fill difficult parts.

 Large Volume Machine Casting

-In this operation a machine mixes, meters, and pushes the material into a mold.
-Based on the volume of the part will decide if this is to be a closed or open mold.
-We use these machines to cast parts from 5lbs cured weight to 2500+ lbs of cured material.
-There are limitations with this process as the total number of materials available to use is limited by the equipment design.
+In this operation, a machine mixes, meters, and pushes the material into a mold.
+Based on the volume of the part, it will decide if this is to be a closed or open mold.
+We use these machines to cast parts from just a few pounds of cured material to 2500+ lbs of cured material.
+There are limitations with this process, as the total number of materials available to use is limited by the equipment design.

-At OMNI we pride ourselves in the quality of our work, and are committed to your overall satisfaction.
+At OMNI, we pride ourselves in the high quality of our work and are committed to our customer’s overall satisfaction.
 Because of this unwavering commitment, OMNI worked to obtain an ISO 9001:2008 certification.
-After the new standard was released, we achieved and maintain a certification for ISO 9001:2015 quality standard.
-This is one way of ensuring our commitment to each and every customer.
+After the new standard was released, we achieved and maintained certification for an ISO 9001:2015 quality standard.
+This is one way we stand behind our quality, ensuring we live up to our commitment as a leading plastics manufacturer to each and every one of our customers.